David McLetchie: Resignation

 McLetchie announced his resignation as Scottish Conservative Party leader on 31 October 2005, after it was revealed he had spent £11,500 of taxpayers' money on taxi fares, more than any other MSP.
 The problem was not so much the large bill, but that he had used taxis for Conservative party business (as opposed to constituency business).
 His successor as leader was Annabel Goldie.

 Backbencher

 McLetchie was elected as an additional member for the Lothians region in 1999 and the Edinburgh Pentlands constituency in 2003.
 Following his resignation as leader, he had a short spell as a backbencher in the Parliament though he remained a prominent figure, his major successes from this period include his campaigns on free personal care and road pricing.

 McLetchie was re-elected in Edinburgh Pentlands in 2007 with an increased share of the vote and his majority doubled.
-On his return, he was made Conservative Chief Whip and business manager, a role which was set to be more important than ever before; given the minority SNP administration.
+On his return, he was made Conservative Chief Whip and business manager, a role which was set to be more important than ever before; given the SNP minority government.
 However, he lost his seat to Gordon MacDonald of the SNP in 2011.
 Although not re-elected in Pentlands, he was returned to Parliament as a "list" MSP for the Lothian region.